IvanTheSeafood/Pygame_Touhou_DRL/README.md

 - the `action` variable is a 1x2 list, where `action[0]` is an integer value (0-8) indicating direction just like the car in the racetrack coursework.  `action[1]` is a boolean controlling whether the player should shoot.
 There are basically no drawbacks in holding the shoot button so most of the time I just kept the thing as True.

 Note:
 - A `player` is the in game character that handles what happens in the environment, where as an `agent` is the AI with brains n stuff.
-You would see something similar to `player.agent` in GameScene.py when I want to update the agent's states during gameplay, and `agent.player` in rlAgent.py because I just learnt the existence of classes in python and don't entirely understand how they work.
+You would see something similar to `player.agent` in GameScene.py when I want to update the agent`s states during gameplay, and `agent.player` in rlAgent.py because I just learnt the existence of classes in python and don`t entirely understand how they work.

 - A `position` is a vector2 variable inside the class of player, while `coords` is a 1x2 numpy array storing the x and y coordinates within `position`, ie. `player.positon.coords`.